faceyspacey/redux-first-router/README.md

 What about if the URL is not found?
 > If the path is not found, or if actions fail to be converted to paths, our `NOT_FOUND` action type will be dispatched.
 You can apply it as a case in your reducer's switch statements.
-Here's where you get it: `import { NOT_FOUND } from 'pure-redux-router'`.
+Here's where you get it: `import { NOT_FOUND } from 'redux-first-router'`.
 We have strong idiomatic way to deal with it in server side rendering--check it out: [server side rendering](./docs/server-rendering.md).

 What about query strings and hashes?